raspberrypilearning/memory/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ Duplicate the code again twice more for the green and yellow buttons, and change the necessary parts so that the character responds correctly.
++ Duplicate the code again twice for the green and yellow buttons, and change the necessary parts so that the character responds correctly.

 + Remember to test the code you've added!
-Can you memorise a sequence of 5 colours?
+Can you memorise a sequence of five colours?
 Is the sequence different each time?

-You could also display some flashing lights as a reward once the list is empty, as it means the entire sequence has been guessed correctly.
+You could also display some flashing lights as a reward once the list is empty, as that means the entire sequence was memorised correctly.

 + Add this code to the end of your character's `when flag clicked`{:class="blockevents"} script: